Acromyrmex

 Acromyrmex is a genus of New World ants of the subfamily Myrmicinae.
-This genus is found in South America and parts of Central America, Mexico and the Caribbean Islands, and contains 33 known species.
+This genus is found in South America and parts of Central America, Mexico and the Caribbean Islands, and contains 35 known species.

-Commonly known as "leafcutter ants" they comprise one of the two genera of advanced attines within the tribe Attini, along with Atta.
+They are fungus-growing ants (members of the tribe Attini) and one of the three genera of that group known as “leafcutter ants” for their leaf-cutting behavior (the other genera being Atta and Amoimyrmex).